 - News and publicity

-Billboard, newspaper, radio, and TV ads are all tactics for this marketing channel.
+Billboard, newspaper, TV ads, and radio advertising for lawyers are all tactics for this marketing channel.

 Traditional marketing has its place in getting your name out to your local community but becomes more effective when combined with digital marketing efforts where it’s typically more effective and easier to track results.